What is human pose estimation?

 A model may follow a top-down approach, too.
 In this case, a CNN first locates all the bodies in an image, putting them into bounding boxes, and then detects the keypoints within each bounding box.

-A rundown of essential human pose estimation frameworks and libraries
+A rundown of essential human pose estimation models

-The most notable and widely used human pose estimation frameworks
+The most notable and widely used human pose estimation models

 OpenPose